FortnoxAB/rocket-fuel/README.md

 #### Compiling with maven
 run maven clean package in the root folder.
 It will execute all the tests and generate a fat jar for you, that you can execute with java -jar.

+The tests inside the spec module requires docker and at least two gigabytes of free space.
+The reason is that a postgres container is used to test the sql queries.